NiloCK/lynda-copy-course/README.md

 From the command line:

 ```
-lynda-copy-course D:\path\to\source\Lynda\directory C:\path\to\destination\lynda\directory
+lynda-copy-course D:\path\to\source\Lynda\directory C:\path\to\destination\lynda\directory [-a]
 ```

+Source and destination directories are required.

-The input directories should be the folders which contain Lynda's sqlite database file, `db.sqlite`.
+Input directories should be the folders which contain Lynda's sqlite database file, `db.sqlite`.
 On Windows, this folder is located at `"~\AppData\Local\lynda.com\Lynda.com Desktop App"` by default.

-All courses in the source folder will be copied to the destination folder, and the destination folder's original courses will remain.
+If the optional `-a` or `--all` flags are passed, all eligible courses (ones present in the source directory but not present in the destination directory) will be copied.
+Otherwise, users will be prompted to select courses for copying, as in the above screenshot.

 ## Why?
 My primary machine is an offline-first desktop with bandwidth restrictions.
 This utility lets me transfer Lynda.com courses downloaded with a laptop at my local library to my primary machine.

+## Warning!

+This software is a rough cut, and has been 'tested' on a single windows machine.
+It's probably a good idea to create a backup copy of your 'destination' folder before use.

+## A note to Lynda.com developers:

+It would be handy if the Lynda.com Desktop app checked the local disk before downloading video files.
+That way, users could move course files manually, and the app would only have to download meta-data and thumbnails.